• Skip to main content

 • Checkout

-Home / Accessibility Checker / When and How to Ignore Accessibility Errors or Warnings
+Home / Accessibility Checker / Dismissing and Reopening Accessibility Issues

-Sometimes, Accessibility Checker will present flags that are not actually accessibility errors.
-In these cases, you can ‘Ignore’ the error to stop it from counting against your post or page’s passed tests percentage and to mark it as reviewed.
+Sometimes, Accessibility Checker will flag issues that aren’t actually problems or are intended as reminders that manual testing is needed.
+In these cases, you can dismiss the problem or issue needing review to stop it from counting against the page’s passed tests percentage and to mark it as reviewed.

-After the item that flagged a warning has been reviewed and it is determined that an accessibility error is not present (or any identified accessibility problems have been resolved), the way to notate that the warning has been checked is to ‘Ignore’ it.
-See the directions below for how to ignore an error or warning in Accessibility Checker.
+After an issue flagged for review has been reviewed and it is determined that no accessibility problem is present (or any identified accessibility problems have been resolved), the way to indicate that it has been checked is to dismiss it.
+See the directions below for how to dismiss an issue in Accessibility Checker.

-Examples of things that trigger a warning are links to PDF files, the presence of a slider or video, or paragraph text that we think might need to be formatted as a header instead of a paragraph.
-There are full lists of warnings and errors Accessibility Checker tests for on our documentation home page.
+Examples of things that trigger an issue needing review are links to PDF files, the presence of a slider or video, images with empty alt text, or paragraph text that we think might need to be formatted as a header instead of a paragraph.
+Here is a full list of needs review checks.

-Here are two examples of accessibility errors you might see in Accessibility Checker and can ignore:
+Here are two examples of accessibility problems you might see in Accessibility Checker and may need to dismiss:

 Alternative text, often called alt text, is a short written description of an image.
-It is used to inform screen reader users of the contents of an image.
+It is used to inform screen reader users of an image’s contents.
 It may also display on a web page if an image does not load.

-However, for decorative images, like borders or small color swatches, alternative text is not necessary and it is actually correct to leave the image’s alt attribute empty so that the screen reader will skip over it and not announce its presence.
+However, for decorative images, such as borders or small color swatches, alternative text is not necessary, and it is correct to leave the image’s alt attribute empty so that the screen reader will skip it and not announce its presence.

 Below is a screenshot that shows two different images on a page about ice cream sundaes.
 There is a heading, “Ice Cream Sundaes,” followed by an image that looks like triangle bunting running across the page.
 Below the bunting image is a photograph of an ice cream sundae with hot fudge, sprinkles, and a cherry on top.